 Child Tax Credit and the Non-Custodial Parent

 If you are eligible to claim your child as a dependent on your tax returns, then you may be eligible to claim the Child Tax Credit.
 In order to qualify for the CTC, you must meet seven requirements or tests, ranging from the age of the dependent to citizenship status and level of support provided.
 And, in order to qualify, both you and your child must meet these criteria.
 The CTC can reduce your tax liability to zero.
-In this case, the remaining amount of the credit is not refundable; however, if you claim the Additional Child Tax Credit, you may be able to receive the remaining CTC credit in the form of a refund.
-To determine eligibility, complete the worksheet on IRS Form 8812.
+In this case, the remaining amount of the credit is not refundable for 2017; however, if you claim the Additional Child Tax Credit, you may be able to receive the remaining CTC credit in the form of a refund.
+It is important to note, that the CTC is now refundable beginning in 2018 up to $1,400.
+To determine eligibility complete the worksheet on IRS Form 8812.

 The IRS’s website offers resources to help you navigate the ins and outs of non-custodial tax credits.
 Its interactive tax assistant tools make quick work of determining your eligibility and next course of action.
 As always, if you’re unsure how to go about claiming tax credits as a non-custodial parent, it is not a bad idea to consult with your tax preparer who can help you figure which credits you qualify for that may just land you a refund a tax time.

 - IRS: About Form 8332, Release/Revocation of Release of Claim to Exemption for Child by Custodial Parent